The async/await utility for browsers and Node.js.

 // => 'the text of the file'

-) into a new function, which instead of taking a callback
+Wraps a node style function (see callback) into a new function, which instead of taking a callback

-resolves if the first (error) argument of the
+function, returns an async function (Promise).
+This Promise resolves if the first (error) argument of the

 callback was called with a falsy value, rejects with the error otherwise.
 Takes the rest of the

-arguments as the original function fn
+arguments as the original function fn.

 (any)